Institute for Migration Studies (IMS)

 In partnership with the Institute for Migration Studies at the Lebanese American University (Lebanon), the International Institute of Social Studies at the Erasmus University in Rotterdam (Netherlands) and the Lebanese Centre for Human Rights (CLDH).
 Funded by Gerda Henkel Foundation (2024-2026)

-While three out of four refugees are hosted in low- or middle-income countries, European nations continue to externalize their protection responsibilities to neighboring countries like Lebanon and Turkey, which grapple with significant economic and political challenges.
-REMOVED explores the spatial and temporal dimensions of the principle of non-refoulement in these contexts.
-This legal principle prohibits returning individuals to a country where they may face inhumane or degrading treatment.
+While three out of four refugees are hosted in low- or middle-income countries, European countries continue to externalize their protection responsibilities to neighbouring countries, such as Lebanon and Turkey, which face stark economic and political challenges.
+REMOVED is an ethnographic study of the spatial and temporal dimensions of the principle of non-refoulement in Lebanon and Turkey.
+This legal concept stipulates that no person can be sent back to a country where they risk being subjected to inhumane or degrading treatment.

-The REMOVED research project critically examines the principles of non-refoulement by analyzing removal infrastructures as multi-scalar entanglements of authorities, institutions, and norms.
-Through interviews, observations, and case studies, the project provides empirical insights into removal practices and lived experiences in Lebanon and Turkey.
-Rejecting simplistic binaries between voluntary and forced returns, it reconceptualizes mobility control practices—including obliged returns, repatriations, (re-)entry controls, pushbacks, pullbacks, and deportations—under the broader framework of removals.
+The REMOVED research project empirically interrogates the principles of non-refoulement by approaching removal infrastructures as part of the multi-scalar entanglements of authorities, institutions and norms.
+Through interviews, observations and case studies, REMOVED generates empirical insights into removal practices and experiences in Lebanon and Turkey.
+Resisting binary distinctions between voluntary and forced returns, the project conceptualizes disparate mobility control practices, such as obliged returns, repatriations and (re-)entry controls, pushbacks, pullbacks, and deportations, jointly as removals.

 Principal investigators: